 First-time visitors usually stay in hip and happening Hollywood, near attractions like the Walk of Fame and Universal Studios, or posh Beverly Hills, home to the designer shops of Rodeo Drive.
 Young couples and travelers love West Hollywood (WeHo) for its funky bohemian style and eclectic shops.
 Families flock to Anaheim for Disneyland fun, and if you're wondering where to stay near the beach, stylish Santa Monica or Venice Beach offer sun, sand, and sea, as well as fabulous shopping.

 More and more tourists are choosing hotels near downtown Los Angeles as a sightseeing base, and the city now seems to be finding its soul.
 Hip new galleries, museums, and restaurants beckon between the high-rises, and huge entertainment venues, such as LA Live and the Walt Disney Concert Hall, lure waves of excited sports fans and concert-goers.
 Wherever you choose to stay in LA, it's easy to find a hotel to match your itinerary, budget, and style.

 Where to Stay for Sightseeing

 Beverly Hills is central to both Hollywood and the beach, making it a great base for multiple outings.
-It's also a little quieter at night if you have children in tow.
-A top mid-range choice here are is the swanky modern SIXTY Beverly Hills, with glittering views of the city at night from its rooftop deck.
-(For luxury Beverly Hills properties, see below.)
-If you want to soak up Santa Monica's seaside sights and open-air shopping malls the Shore Hotel is steps away from the Santa Monica Pier and Third Street Promenade.
+It's also a little quieter at night if you're traveling with kids.
+A top mid-range choice here is the swanky modern SIXTY Beverly Hills, with glittering views of the city at night from its rooftop deck.
+Guest rooms feature custom-made furnishings, hardwood floors, and marble bathrooms.

 Where to Stay for Luxury